 We recommend that suite security is deactivated during the construction period or that you give your construction foreman a security key so that he may deactivate your system each morning before beginning construction.
 Akridge does not have keys to Client security systems and therefore are unable to reset false alarms.
-Please note that the police department may now issue citations for false alarms.
+Please note police may now issue citations for false alarms.